UK records biggest daily jump of Omicron cases | www.lokmattimes.com

 The Omicron coronavirus variant has been reported in 89 countries and the number of cases is doubling in 1.5 to three days in areas with community transmission, the World Health Organization (WHO) has said.

-More than 89 per cent of people aged 12 and over in Britain have had their first dose of vaccine and more than 81 per cent have received both doses, according to the latest figures.
-More than 48 perc ent have received booster jabs, or the third dose of a coronavirus vaccine.
+More than 89 percent of people aged 12 and over in Britain have had their first dose of vaccine and more than 81 percent have received both doses, according to the latest figures.
+More than 48 percent have received booster jabs, or the third dose of a coronavirus vaccine.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app